Roland Juno-106

 - Saint Pablo Beat 00:00

-The synth breakdown that occurs at 3:53 was recorded and performed by Mike Dean, the song’s co-producer and a collaborator with Kanye since Graduation.
-One of hip-hops most prolific producers, Dean is also a talented keyboard player and guitarist, responsible for the huge synth-basses of My Beautiful Dark Twisted Fantasy as well as the guitar solo in Devil In A New Dress.
-Dean is a fan of Moog synths, and the following video of Dean jamming on six Moog Mother 32’s at Moog’s factory perfectly illustrates his style.
+The melodic solo breakdown that occurs at 3:53 was recorded and performed by Mike Dean, the song’s co-producer and a collaborator with Kanye since Graduation.
+One of hip-hops most prolific producers, Dean is also a talented keyboard player and guitarist, responsible for the huge basses of My Beautiful Dark Twisted Fantasy as well as the guitar solo in Devil In A New Dress.
+Dean is a fan of Moogs, and the following video of Dean jamming on six Moog Mother 32’s at Moog’s factory perfectly illustrates his style.

 The above video should give you a good idea of Dean’s lead keyboard style, he likes flashy runs but has a good sense of melodic direction, it’s this kind of playing that appears in Saint Pablo, and I’d personally guess that the lead lines were improvised in a couple of takes.
 The lead sound itself is super simple and is a classic Moog lead patch consisting of detuned sawtooth oscillators with the filter and envelopes open.
 The synth is in legato mode and glide is turned up to the halfway mark to create the smooth sliding effect between notes.